qcade/ruby-driver-dse/README.md

 puts "Cassandra Driver Version: #{Cassandra::VERSION}"
 ```

+## Installation
+The driver is named dse-driver on rubygems.org and can easily be installed with Bundler or the gem program.
+It will
+download the appropriate Cassandra driver as well.

 ## Graph
 Executing graph statements is similar to issuing CQL queries in the Cassandra
 driver.
 The difference is that while the Cassandra driver returns rows of results from